openpracticelibrary/openpracticelibrary/src/pages/practice/find-your-brent-humanized-variant-of-toc.md

   There is an idea to try to find constraint in the human network in your organisation - your Brent.

+  \[note- I think we need to introduce who "Brent" is in the Phoenix project and what the characteristics of Brent are.]
 whyDo: >
   To make the life of the human bottleneck easier.